Oleum chamomillae

 DefinitionThis section has been translated automatically.

-A thick, buttery essential oil obtained from Matricariae flos, the flowers of the true chamomile (Chamomillae recutitia) by steam distillation, the officinal chamomile oil (Oleum chamomillae).
+A thick, buttery, blue-green essential oil obtained from Matricariae flos, the flowers of the true chamomile (Chamomillae recutitia) by steam distillation, the officinal chamomile oil.

 Chamomile oil initially has a deep blue color (due to the azulene it contains), but turns greenish to brownish when exposed to light.
-Chamomile oil has a somewhat bitter taste.
+Chamomile oil has a slightly bitter taste.

-HMPC monograph: traditional-use: Supportive for inflammations in the anal and genital area.
+HMPC monograph: traditional-use: Supportive for inflammations in the anal and genital area, mild, cramp-like gastrointestinal complaints, flatulence

 Pharmacodynamics (Effect)This section has been translated automatically.

-The flavone glycosides of the flowers are particularly important for the spasmolytic effect.
-Furthermore, the oil extracts have antibacterial, anti-inflammatory and antimycotic effects.
+The flavone glycosides in the flowers are particularly important for the spasmolytic effect.
+The oil extracts also have an antibacterial, anti-inflammatory and antifungal, invigorating and stimulating effect.

 Spectrum of actionThis section has been translated automatically.